Isotope Tracing

 Fully labeled substrates (e.g., U-¹³C₆-glucose)

-Add tracers up to M+6 for glucose, or however many carbons your substrate has.
+Add tracers up to M+6 for glucose, or to the carbon count of the labeled substrate.

 Multiple tracers in one experiment